Expatria-Technologies/RT_Jog_Controller/README.md

-# Jog2K I2C Jog Controller for GRBLHAL2000 and Flexi-HAL
+# Jog2K Jog Controller for GRBLHAL2000 and Flexi-HAL

 ![Logo](/readme_images/logo_sm.jpg)

-Expatria Technologies I2C jog controller for GRBLHAL2000 boards
+Expatria Technologies jog controller for GRBLHAL2000 and Flexi-HAL boards

-This jog controller was developed for the GRLBHAL20000 board.
+This jog controller was developed for the GRLBHAL20000 and Flexi-HAL boards.
 It is designed to be relatively inexpensive and simple to assemble.
 It does not need any manual wiring and leverages 3d printable parts for assembly.
 The system consists of a small interface module that is installed on the QWIIC/I2C headers on the Hal2000, plus a simple lighted button keypad that uses a Raspberry Pi Pico to send character commands to GRBLHAL and receive status information.
 This pendant relies on the modified I2C Keypad plugin that was extended by Expatria Technologies:

 https://github.com/Expatria-Technologies/Plugin_I2C_keypad